Wichita police handing out flyers with scooter rules, citations to begin in August

 Another problem riders have reported is the lack of battery on some scooters.

-Tann said it’s because of the constant use and some scooters are used more than others, but the city and the scooter company, Zagster will monitor usage and that will help determine scooter placements and how often scooters in certain areas need to be charged.
+Tann said it’s because of the constant use, and some scooters are used more than others.
+The city and the scooter company, Zagster, will monitor usage and that will help determine scooter placements and how often scooters in certain areas need to be charged.

 Zagster said there are at least 40 people who have been locally hired by the company to charge, repair and replace the scooters after they’ve been charged each night.